0glabs/0g-da-client/docs/spec/protocol-modules/storage/encoding.md

 ## Trustless Encoding via KZG and Reed-Solomon

-EigenDA uses a combination of Reed-Solomon (RS) erasure coding and KZG polynomial commitments to perform trustless  encoding.
-In this section, we provide a high level overview of how the EigenDA encoding module works and how it achieves these properties.
+ZGDA uses a combination of Reed-Solomon (RS) erasure coding and KZG polynomial commitments to perform trustless  encoding.
+In this section, we provide a high level overview of how the ZGDA encoding module works and how it achieves these properties.

 ### Basic Reed Solomon Encoding